kiru/Final/README.md

 ### combats.csv

-Each row represents the outcome of one battle.
+In this file, each row represents the outcome of one battle between two Pokémon.

 * First_pokemon: Numeric - ID (match with pid)
 * Second_pokemon: Numeric - ID (match with pid)